-Likewise, M Life Rewards members and M Life Mastercard holders only need to present their card to access the free parking.
+Likewise, MGM Rewards members at the Pearl level and above only need to present their card when entering and exiting the parking garage to access the free parking.

 Self-parking can be stressful and somewhat time-consuming, which is why – like other properties in Las Vegas – Excalibur offers valet parking.